CDC director has feeling of ‘impending doom’ amid new spike

 “I’m going to lose the script, and I’m going to reflect on the recurring feeling I have of impending doom,” she said.

 Cases of the virus are up about 10% over the past week from the previous week, to about 60,000 cases per day, with both hospitalizations and deaths ticking up as well, Walensky said.
+She warned that without immediate action the U.S. could follow European countries into another spike in cases and suffer needless deaths.

 “I have to share the truth, and I have to hope and trust you will listen,” she added.